metabrainz/musicbrainz-server/INSTALL.md

         real data to test with for development, you can download our database sample, published once a month at
         ftp://ftp.musicbrainz.org/pub/musicbrainz/data/sample/

         You can import this sample dump in the same way as the full dump above.

+    If this process gets interrupted or fails, you will need to manually drop the musicbrainz_db database in order to be able to run `./admin/InitDb.pl --createdb` again.

     MusicBrainz Server doesn't enforce any statement timeouts on any SQL it runs.
     If this is an issue in your setup, you may want to set a timeout at the database level: